aws-samples/multi-channel-customer-engagement/deployment-guide/03_AlexaSkill/README.md

 12. After this

 11. If your interaction model builds successfully, you are now able to test the interaction model

+You are now ready to go to step 4 : [Integrating your Amazon Lex Bot with Facebook Messenger](./04_CloudFormationFacebookMessenger/README.md)